Finishing your education is one of the best steps you can take to help secure that great career you've always wanted.

 Aerospace giant Boeing released a long-term market outlook report and it contains good news for those interested in a career in avionics.
 The report predicts that as global economies grow and tens of thousands of new commercial jetliners are produced, the demand for pilots and educated technicians will also grow exponentially.
-The company anticipates more than 400,000 pilots and 600,000 airline maintenance technicians will be needed by 2031.
+The company anticipates more than 533,000 pilots and 584,000 airline maintenance technicians will be needed over the next 20 years.

 According to the Bureau of Labor Statistics1, job prospects will be best for technicians who hold an Airframe and Powerplant (A&P) certificate and keep up with technical advances in aircraft electronics and composite materials.
 The BLS states many older aircraft mechanics are expected to retire between 2010 and 2020, allowing management and entry-level positions to open up for younger mechanics.

 Boeing predicts that as next-generation airplanes begin to dominate fleets in the coming years, reliability will improve and maintenance check intervals will lengthen.
 This trend is likely to moderate the growth of technician positions, but overall hundreds of thousands of new jobs will be created as the global fleet rapidly expands.

 The Asia Pacific Region is predicted to lead the spike in technician job growth, with approximately 224,000 new technician personnel needed.
 North America is predicted to see the second largest growth in demand with 109,000 new technicians required.
 Airlines in Europe will require 102,000, the Middle East 62,000, Latin America 44,000, the Commonwealth of Independent States (former Soviet Republics) 24,000 and Africa 19,000, according to the report.